MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsCallingLineIdentity.md

 # Grant-CsCallingLineIdentity

 ## SYNOPSIS
-Use the `Grant-CsCallingLineIdentity` cmdlet to apply a Caller ID policy to a user account or set the tenant Global instance.
+Use the `Grant-CsCallingLineIdentity` cmdlet to apply a Caller ID policy to a user account, to a group of users or set the tenant Global instance.

 ## SYNTAX